Provably stable learning control of linear dynamics with multiplicative noise: Introduction

 \section{Introduction}

 \IEEEPARstart{R}{ecently} the control community has gained renewed interest in learning control \cite{Recht2018}.
 This can be viewed as a reaction to the practical success of machine learning --- specifically \emph{Reinforcement Learning (RL)} --- when applied to control dynamical systems.
-An opportunity arises there in the lack of theoretical guarantees, particularly related to safety.
-On that regard, control theory has much to offer \cite{Recht2018, Hewing2020d}.
+An opportunity arises there in the lack of theoretical guarantees, particularly related to reliability and safety.
+On that regard, control theory has much to offer \cite{Recht2018, Hewing2020d}. \update*{This work focuses on stability specifically \cite[\S2.1.3]{Brunke2022}.}